CPA Exam Score Release Dates

 • Prometric, the testing center that administers the CPA Exam, sends your exam data files to the AICPA within 24 hours after completion of the exam.

 • The AICPA sends your scores to NASBA on the target release date.
-The scores are typically published on NASBA’s candidate portal within 48 hours.
+The scores are typically published on NASBA’s CPA portal within 48 hours.

 • The release date may vary from person to person.
 Candidates who sat on the same day for the exam may receive scores at different times because of quality control procedures.